Skip to content

 Introducing Coco Pharmaceuticals

-This company is vertical integrated, with its own research, manufacturing, sales and distribution services.
-Its business model is focus on supplying unique targeted medication for cancer sufferers.
-In recent years, their focus has been in personalised medicine - where a patient's genome is used to determine the right course of treatment.
+Coco Pharmaceuticals is a medium-sized pharmaceuticals company.
+It is vertical integrated, with its own research, manufacturing, sales and distribution services.
+Its business approach focuses on supplying unique, targeted medication for cancer sufferers.
+In recent years, they shifted from generic treatments to personalised medicine - where a patient's genome is used to determine the right course of treatment.
 This has created a massive growth in the amount and the sensitivity of the data they hold.

-Coco Pharmaceuticals has research partnerships with universities in order to collaborate on further research.
+Coco Pharmaceuticals has research partnerships with both universities and hospitals to collaborate on further research.

 History